Warragamba Dam: Spillway

 As originally designed, the dam could safely withstand a peak inflow of 500000 cuft/s, leading to a peak discharge of 354000 cuft/s down the spillway.
 Following a 1987 and 1989 re-evaluation of the potential rainfall and flood risks, the New South Wales Government authorised for the dam wall to be raised by 5 m and constructed an auxiliary spillway on the east bank of the dam.

 Power generation

-There was also a hydroelectric power station at the dam that could generate 50 MW, transmitting its output over a 132kV transmission line to Penrith Substation.
+There was also a hydroelectric power station at the dam that could generate 50 MW, transmitting its output over a 132 kV transmission line to a Penrith Substation.
 Water levels very rarely became high enough to allow operation of the generators.
 By 2001, it was rarely used and was disconnected from the electricity grid.

 21st century re-engineering and enhancements

 In 2006, the Warragamba Deep Water Storage Recovery Project, part of the Metropolitan Water Plan, penetrated the base of the dam wall to allow the previously inaccessible lowest water in the reservoir to be available.
 This new outlet was below the minimum level required for gravity flow, which delivered water from the existing outlets.
 The project constructed a new pumping station downstream of the dam.
 The new pumping station is within the Emergency Scheme pumping station chamber.
 This project provided access to eight per cent more water or approximately six months of extra supply.
 On 15 April 2006, the project reached a major milestone when it increased the available storage from 1857 GL to 2027 GL.

 Enhancements to the dam were completed in 2009, including the addition of an auxiliary spillway to manage extreme flood events.

 Other recent major work includes a complete upgrade of the three passenger lifts within the dam wall, an upgrade of the travelling crest crane and a complete upgrade of the four water supply outlets in the valve house, which includes the replacement of the major valves.